I can help you systematize independence with them in 12 months.

 Their struggles generate intense feelings in us -- like overwhelm, confusion, anxiety and fear.

-Using our step-by-step process your young adult will get clear about what they want and how to work with you to create an independent life they love that works.
+Using our step-by-step process you and your young adult will get clear about what you want and how to work together to create an independent life you both love that works.

 No more yelling.
 No more spinning in anger and frustration.
 No more pushing and nagging.